 - Is a 24-hour emergency response system accessible from the unit with own lockable door?

-- Are bathrooms private with handicapped accommodations for wheelchairs and walkers?
+- Are private bathrooms built to accommodate wheelchairs and walkers?

-- Do all units have a telephone and cable TV and how is billing handled?
+- Do units have a landline telephone and cable TV?
+How is billing handled?

-- Does kitchen unit have refrigerator/sink/cooking element and can food be kept in their units?
+- Does the kitchen in the unit have refrigerator/sink/cooking element?
+Are residents permitted to keep food in their units?

-- May residents smoke in their units or are there designated public areas?
+- May residents smoke in their units, or are there designated public areas?
 Would you or your loved one prefer a smoke-free facility?

 Moving In, Contracts, and Finances

-- What’s involved with the moving in/out process?
+- What is involved with the moving in/out process?

-- Is there a written statement available of the resident rights and responsibilities?
+- Is there a written statement of resident rights and responsibilities?

 - How much is the monthly fee?
-How often can it be increased and for what reasons?
+How often can the facility increase fees, and for what reasons?

-- What happens if funds are depleted and full payments can no longer be made?
+- What happens if funds become depleted and full payments are no longer possible?

-- Is there any government, private or corporate programs available to help cover the costs?
+- Are there any government, private or corporate programs available to help cover costs?

 - What additional services are available if the resident’s needs change?
 Is staff available to coordinate these services?

-- Is there a procedure to pay for additional services such as skilled nursing care or physical therapy when the services are needed on a temporary basis?
+- Is there a procedure to pay for additional services such as skilled nursing care or physical therapy when such services are required on a temporary basis?